zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_12_en-US_PROBABILITY_EDITING.md

 ### 1.1 Beyond Classical Probability

-Classical physics treats probability as epistemic—a measure of our ignorance about deterministic systems.
-Quantum mechanics introduces ontological probability—genuine indeterminacy at the fundamental level.
+Classical physics treats probability as epistemic, a measure of our ignorance about deterministic systems.
+Quantum mechanics introduces ontological probability, genuine indeterminacy at the fundamental level.

 RTM extends this further: